jochennn/NBA-fake-awards/README.md

 # nba_sixth_man
-A repository analyzing the 6th man in the NBA
+A repository analyzing the 6th man in the NBA using EXCEL, DAX, and POWERBI.